OpenFn/unicef-cambodia/README.md

 ### Training Materials
 - System Administrators: [See here](https://docs.google.com/presentation/d/1ln55ye9qN7vR9GeCntRTXZC08EjlxccBUp7X9aMitSI/edit?usp=sharing) for the training deck presented during the July System Administrator training.
 This includes an overview of integration monitoring, error codes, and troubleshooting.

-## (7) Change Management
-System administrators are responsible for identifying if changes may impact the OpenFn integration.
-1. If login credentials are changed for either system, the relevant **Credential** must be updated in OpenFn.org.
-2. If system changes are made to any of the **fields** referenced in the [field mappings](https://docs.google.com/spreadsheets/d/1x-KUJgOhaZlZYzJ935q9QXhPM0yobjEEuN-IJgIvmwA/edit?usp=sharing), the OpenFn jobs should be reviewed and tested to confirm no impact on the integration.
-3. If the list of available **Province Users** or **Services** in either system changes, then the Services and Province User Map should be reviewed in the [mapping document](https://docs.google.com/spreadsheets/d/1x-KUJgOhaZlZYzJ935q9QXhPM0yobjEEuN-IJgIvmwA/edit?usp=sharing) to confirm no updates are required in the OpenFn jobs.
-4. If **new Agencies/ Organizations are created** in either system, OSCaR and Primero teams will coordinate to manually register the new agencies in each system (this is _not_ an automated process). _Agency/Organization Ids should follow the below naming conventions, otherwise the OpenFn mappings may need to be updated_:
-    - Oscar Organization Name: `'{organization_name}'` (e.g., `cif`)
-    - Primero Agency ID: `'agency-{organization_name}'` (e.g., `agency-cif`)

 ## Checklist
 - [x] OpenFn Admin users & access levels confirmed?